tier4/agnocast/docs/shared_memory.md

 The current approach is that heap allocations occurring between the `AgnocastPublisher::borrow_loaned_message()` call and the subsequent `AgnocastPublisher::publish()` call are redirected to shared memory.
 This is because it is not possible to determine exactly when, within this interval, a heap allocation for an object referenced by `agnocast::ipc_shared_ptr` will occur.

-Given the above implementation, it is difficult to determine an appropriate size for `AGNOCAST_MEMPOOL_SIZE`.
-Due to demand paging, the shared physical memory corresponding to `AGNOCAST_MEMPOOL_SIZE` is not consumed in full from the beginning.
+Due to demand paging, the shared physical memory is not consumed in full from the beginning.
-Therefore, as long as the virtual address space resources are not exhausted, it is safer to allocate a much larger size.
+Therefore, as long as the virtual address space resources are not exhausted, it is safer to allocate a larger size.
-The virtual address space resources are managed in [agnocast_kmod/agnocast_memory_allocator.h](https://github.com/tier4/agnocast/blob/main/agnocast_kmod/agnocast_memory_allocator.h), and the ranges defined in this file are arbitrarily chosen.
+The virtual address space resources are managed in [agnocast_kmod/agnocast_memory_allocator.h](https://github.com/tier4/agnocast/blob/main/agnocast_kmod/agnocast_memory_allocator.h).

 ## Known issues